You’ve got questions. We have answers. Click for 5 common queries about how visitor management systems help companies become safer and more...

 This system was never perfect.
 The host may have been on another call or not have been at their desk – meetings, after all, have probably been occurring since the dawn of time.
 At this point, the receptionist might have to ask the guest to wait and place the call again in a few minutes.
 However, it was unlikely the receptionist had too many other tasks to do, so chatting with the guest may have been a welcome distraction.

 Modern offices are a completely different environment, both for visitors and for employees.
 Corporations and organizations of all sizes embraced the open office floor plan, eliminating walls.
-Visitors, instead of walking in to find a single, friendly receptionist, are greeted with a vast array of desks, workstations, cafe seating and more.
+Visitors, instead of walking in to find a single, friendly receptionist, are greeted with a vast array of desks, workstations, cafe seating, and more.
 Where does a visitor - who is completely unfamiliar with the building, the layout of desks, and the work environment – turn to for help?

-Open offices – especially those that, like some coworking locations, allow employees to choose their seat - don’t often lend themselves to easily giving directions.
+Open offices – especially those that, like some coworking locations, allow employees to choose their seats - don’t often lend themselves to easily giving directions.
 Either the unofficial receptionist has to call or otherwise contact the visitor’s host, or physically lead the guest to where the host is stationed for the day.
 This can take a tremendous amount of time and effort on the part of the employee.

 What happens if the host is not easily found?
-What if he or she has hidden themselves in a tucked away corner for the day?
+What if he or she has hidden in a tucked-away corner for the day?
 Imagine if the employee has to ask every other person in the office if they have seen the host, and where they have seen them.
 How many people have to be distracted in order to connect the guest with their host?
 Think what the pizza delivery person must be thinking: “I just want to drop off this pizza, get paid, and get on my way.
 Where the heck is the person who ordered it?”

 While it is certainly possible for a person to text the host, unless the employee has access to the host’s cell number, this may not be possible.
-This is where the beauty of electronic visitor registration systems really shine.
+This is where the beauty of electronic visitor registration systems really shines.

-Visitor registration apps, or visitor management systems, work by having a standard way that visitors are greeted, checked in and dispatched to their respective hosts.
+Visitor registration apps, or visitor management systems, work by having a standard way that visitors are greeted, checked in, and dispatched to their respective hosts.
 Electronic visitor management systems allow either a receptionist or the visitors themselves to enter the visitor’s contact information.
 This would include: